-The Internal Revenue Service (the "IRS") has established an on-going program to audit state and local government obligations which may include randomly selecting bond issued for audit.
+The Internal Revenue Service (the "IRS") has established an on-going program to audit state and local government obligations, which may include randomly selecting bond issues for audit to determine whether interest paid to the holders is properly excluded from gross income for federal income tax purposes.
 It cannot be predicted whether the Bonds will be audited.
 If an audit is commenced, under current IRS procedures the holders of the Bonds may not be permitted to participate in the audit process, and the value and liquidity of the Bonds may be adversely affected.

-Original Issue Discount
+[Original Issue Discount

 Certain maturities of the Bonds (the "Discount Bonds") were sold at an initial offering price less than the principal amount payable on the Discount Bonds at maturity.
 The difference between the principal amount of the Discount Bonds and the initial offering price to the public, excluding bond houses and brokers, at which price a substantial amount of such Discount Bonds of the same maturity was sold, is "original issue discount."
 Original issue discount represents interest which is excluded from gross income for federal income tax purposes to the same extent and subject to the same considerations discussed above as to stated interest on the Bonds.
 Such interest is taken into account for purposes of determining the alternative minimum tax liability, and other collateral tax consequences, although the owner of such Discount Bonds may not have received cash in such year.
 Original issue discount will accrue over the term of a Discount Bond at a constant interest rate compounded on interest payment dates.
 A purchaser who acquires a Discount Bond in the initial offering at a price equal to the initial offering price thereof will be treated as receiving an amount of interest excludable from gross income for federal income tax purposes equal to the original issue discount accruing during the period such purchaser holds such Discount Bond and will increase its adjusted basis in such Discount Bond by the amount of such accruing discount for purposes of determining taxable gain or loss on the sale or other disposition of such Discount Bond.
 The federal income tax consequences of the purchase, ownership and redemption, sale or other disposition of Discount Bonds which are not purchased in the initial offering may be determined according to rules which differ from those described above.
-Prospective purchasers of Discount Bonds should consult their own tax advisors with respect to the precise determination for federal income tax purposes of interest accrued upon sale, redemption or the disposition of Discount Bonds and with respect to the state and local tax consequences of owning and disposing of Discount Bonds.
+Prospective purchasers of Discount Bonds should consult their own tax advisors with respect to the precise determination for federal income tax purposes of interest accrued upon sale, redemption or the disposition of Discount Bonds and with respect to the state and local tax consequences of owning and disposing of Discount Bonds.]

-Original Issue Premium
+[Original Issue Premium